-1. Refer to Creating a New Aperture for detailed instruction - 5.
-If desired, select the range Shifter to use based on the ones available for the selected snout.
-If no Shifter is needed as in the example given, the user may go to the next step - 6.
+• If desired, select the range Shifter to use based on the ones available for the selected snout.
+If no Shifter is needed as in the example given, the user may go to the next step

+Air Gap

 Once the beam line devices are defined, we can move to specify the Air Gap distance.
 The valid air gap range will be listed based on the selected snout.
-The user may choose any value
+The user may choose any value in this range.
+30mm was chosen in the below example.